Recommended for Dogs Who Do Not Get Along

-I will take one dog outside and leave the other in the house uncrated.
+On warm days I will take one dog outside and leave the other in the house uncrated.
 So, we are rotating from inside to outside and they aren’t confined to their crate.
-In addition to being exercised at home, they also both get to go out on separate hikes, trips to the creek as well as to sports (Rally-O, Dock Diving, PSA, Nose Work, etc…).
+In addition to being exercised at home, they also both get to go out on separate hikes, trips to the creek as well as to sports (Rally-O, Dock Diving, PSA, Nose Work).
 When one dog is out at a sports activity, the other is free to be in the house.

 Crate rotating is simply a safety measure that I have put in place.
 This is to ensure that I can continue enjoying both of my dogs without having to worry about any potential fights.
 It creates a safe, calm and relaxing environment for both my dogs and me.
 Despite the stigma attached to crate and rotate schedules, I will continue to use this method simply because it is what works best in my household.
 It has become second nature to us, it doesn’t take up any additional time out of our lives.
 And gives us the ability to truly enjoy our dogs.